-10 Ways To Keep 'Em Dancing All Night Long
+11 Ways to Keep Your Dance Floor Packed All Night Long

 3. Align Your Seating Chart

 Seat friends and family who love to dance closest to the dance floor.
-They'll be more likely to get up and start grooving early if there's easy access.
-And once they're out there, others will be sure to follow.
+They'll be more likely to get up and start moving early if they have easy access.
+And once they're out there, others will follow (some people just need a little encouragement).
 As for your more elderly guests, do them a favor and keep them away from the speakers.
 They'll appreciate it.
 Mind your decibel levels too.
 You want your friends and family out there dancing, but you also want your nondancing guests to be able to enjoy themselves without having to yell.
 Talk to your musicians about how they plan to handle volume and accoustics within your reception space.

-You may have the most genius playlist in mind, but there's a reason why DJs and bands are so common at weddings—they are there to read, interact and adjust to your crowd's mood throughout the evening and to make sure everyone is dancing and having a good time (so you don't have to).
+You may have the most genius playlist in mind, but there's a reason why DJs and bands are so common at weddings—they're pros at reading and interacting with the crowd, and adjusting to their mood throughout the evening.
+They're there to ensure everyone is dancing and having an amazing time (so you don't have to).
 Besides, do you really want a friend or family member getting up to grab the microphone all night to announce your cake cutting and bouquet toss?
 Didn't think so.
-Musical Note: If you do your homework, you will find a band or DJ in your price range who fits your style.
-Trust us -- it's worth the money knowing your guests will be entertained all evening.
+If you do your homework, you'll find a band or DJ in your price range who fits your style.
+Trust us—it's worth the money knowing your guests will be entertained all evening.

 6. Make Music Interactive

-There's no bigger dance floor turnoff than hearing your least favorite song.
-(Did someone say "Chicken Dance?")
+There's no bigger dance floor turnoff than hearing your least favorite song (ahem, "Chicken Dance").
 Put together a short list of please-don't-play songs for your DJ or band to avoid.
 But at the same time, don't micromanage.
 While your music pro should know which genres you like and dislike, let them figure out the best way to mix the music.

 9. Keep Things Exciting

-Give guests a treat they won't expect by introducing a never-seen-that-before act.
-Think hip-hop dancers, break dancers or flamenco dancers.
-Time it right so that they make their entrance just as the toasts are wrapping up to get all your guests back up and moving on the dance floor and out of their food coma
+Surprise your guests with something unexpected, like introducing a never-seen-that-before act.
+Think live entertainers, like break dancers or flamenco dancers.
+Time it right so they make their entrance just as the toasts are wrapping up to get all your guests back up and moving on the dance floor and out of their food coma.

 Here's the simple truth: The most fun weddings are those at which the newlyweds are having an absolute blast.
 Set an example for everyone by getting your happy selves out there as soon as possible.
 Your guests will notice and be more likely to join you when they see how much fun you're having.
 And when in doubt, enlist your wedding party.
-Your reception will be a long busy evening, so let your bridal party know beforehand how important it is to you that your guests dance, and ask them to lead the movement to the dance floor.
-That way, if you do get caught up talking with the grandparents, they'll have your back.
+Your reception will be a long, busy evening, so let your crew know beforehand how important it is to you that your guests dance, and ask them to lead the movement to the floor.
+That way, if you do get caught up talking to guests, they'll have your back.